PhD Candidate, Philosophy, Loyola University Chicago

 Course Syllabi

-In the past, I have taught courses in Social and Political Philosophy.
-However, I have also included in my list of course syllabi a number of sample courses that are related to my research interests.
-I look forward to continue to develop these courses as my research interests continue to grow.
+In the past, I have taught a number of courses, including Social & Political Philosophy, Moral and Social Problems, The Meaning of Life, Philosophy as a Way of Life, Shaping a Work Life, and Work, Leisure, and Play.
+Here, you can find course syllabi from past courses as well as a number of sample courses that are related to my philosophical interests.
+I look forward to continue developing these courses as my research interests continue to grow.

-As part of my pedagogical studies, I have completed certification in Ignatian pedagogy and experiential learning through the Faculty Center for Ignatian Pedagogy (FCIP) and The Center for Engaged Teaching, Learning, and Scholarship (CELTS) at Loyola University Chicago.
+As part of my pedagogical studies, I have completed certifications in anti-racist pedagogy, experiential learning, and Ignatian pedagogy through the Faculty Center for Ignatian Pedagogy (FCIP) and The Center for Engaged Teaching, Learning, and Scholarship (CELTS) at Loyola University Chicago.

 Summer 2021